Anupya/year-of-marvel/README.md

 ## Features
 - 50 results per page
-- enter any year from 1947-now and see a quick modal for each comic
+- enter any year from 1947-now and browse through all (yes, ALL) the comics
-- clickable comics to go straight to the
+- clickable comics that allow you to buy the particular issue directly from the official Marvel website

 ## Last thoughts
 My mind was blown when I first discovered Marvel API and knew I wanted to work with it as soon as possible.
 It is a super cool API that reveals an unbelievable amount of detail - a treasure chest for comic book nerds.